itamar-sh/Devops-Toolkit/commit_managment.md

 ### See all the commits in the branch

+Everything in one line.

 ` git log --oneline `

+Graph about all branches commits.

 ` git log --graph --all --decorate --oneline `

+Commits relevant only to a specific file.

+` git log filename.txt `

+Commits relevant only to a specific lines.

+` git log -L 50,150:filename.txt `

+Incluse the diff of the changes.

+` git log -p `

+Show changes of only specific line or a file.

+` git log -p -L 50,150:filename.txt `

 ### See the chanes that has been made in a specific commit